robertgshaw/pacman/README.md

         sends to the socket (+ then client side updates state) "Reader Thread" --> listens to the socket for client requests (e.g. "move", "quit", "delete"); as requests come in, update the board and log events in changelog

+Additionally, we have a server user which has access to the server command line, accepting commands from the user.
+So far, we have implemented "exit" as a command the server user can type to end the game.
+We use a series of pipes to signal the connection threads (2 per connection) to shutdown when exit occurs.
+The worker reader threads therefore block on select() rather than recv and we create an "exit" event which is processed by the changelog.

 ### Client:
 ##### The client code is decoupled into a few modules: